Engaging with the industry

 United partners with municipal, state, federal and international governments to ensure aviation policies are sustainable from an economic, environmental and social perspective.
 Key initiatives, such as developing commercially successful biofuels and modernizing air-traffic-control infrastructure, hinge on significant government investment.
-United advocates at the state and local levels for appropriate government environmental policies, investments and leadership.
+United advocates at the federal, state and local levels for appropriate government environmental policies, investments and leadership.
 In addition, we participate with Airlines for America (A4A) and the International Air Transport Association (IATA) to advance aviation-specific efforts on climate change.